 It is as simple as watching the videos on your computer and following along with the exercises using the FREE Quantum GIS Software

 Start now and you could be digitizing your own GIS maps this time tomorrow

 Imagine what would be like to digitize your own field studies in a timely manner, OR to stumble across a paper map that’s essential to your project, and KNOW that you can digitize it YOURSELF TODAY, without the hassle of finding and waiting for someone else to digitize it for you.

 My name is Ian Allan.
 I am a Masters graduate from Monash University in Melbourne Australia.
 While doing my post-graduate research, I co-authored the University’s first two GIS courses and taught both Grid Cell and Vector GIS to both Undergraduate and Graduate students.

 Over the last 24 years I have authored and co-authored fifteen peer reviewed publications.
 I have worked professionally as a GIS researcher, taught GIS to thousands of students, and worked as a GIS consultant on projects as diverse as the following…

-GIS for Beginners #2: Learn Digitizing using QGIS will teach you The SIX easy steps for digitizing a paper map (turn a Paper Map into a GIS map)
+GIS For Beginners #2: Learn Digitizing using QGIS.
+In this QGIS tutorial I will teach you The SIX easy steps for digitizing a paper map (turn a Paper Map into a GIS map)

 For the past 24 years I’ve been a GIS researcher teacher and consultant.
-Over 4600 students have enrolled in my GIS Udemy courses alone.
+As of today, 6931 students have enrolled in my GIS Udemy courses alone.
 Here’s what some of them have had to say about my teaching style…

 It was very thorough and comprehensive… Ian also covered aspects of GIS Analysis - which increases your learning and appreciation of the capabilities of how powerful the GIS tool can be. – Brian L